Administrative Board of Trustees

 The Administrative Board holds quarterly meetings, which are open to the public.
 List of currently scheduled meetings:

-October 10, 2022 in the Attala County Library Meeting Room
+October 23, 2023 in the Winona-Montgomery County Library Meeting Room at 2:00 pm

 Flora Pilgrim (Board Chair)